Generate SSL/TLS certificates for free with Nginx/Certbot

 It has 2 parts:

 • The second part is specifying secured https connection with SSL/TLS protocols, it directs request to our application docker container symptom-tracker-dev on 3000 internal docker port.
+Until we have SSL certificates created by certbot it is unusable.

 The SSL certificates are ensured by